-Responsibility for the administration of the PIR transitioned to the Department of Education and Training (the Department) on 1 January 2016.
+Responsibility for the administration of the PIR transitioned to the Department of Education, Skills and Employment (the Department) on 1 January 2016.
 The transition of the PIR is a key component in developing a single national collection for higher education data, an objective that aims to further reduce duplication of reporting for providers.

 The arrangements for reporting student, staff and financial data previously reported to TEQSA are outlined below.